 Only mental health professionals, who are licensed or eligible to be licensed to practice psychotherapy, are accepted for training by EMDR International Association approved training programs.

-For more information about EMDR therapy, the following links provide information and resources for both clients and professionals:
+For more information about EMDR therapy, the following links provide information and resources and research for both clients and professionals: